Davidobot/BetterJoy/README.md

   * Determines whether or not to use HidGuardian (improves compatibility with other programs, like Steam, when set to "false")
 * ShowAsXInput                          *(default: true)*
   * Determines whether or not the program will expose detected controllers as Xbox 360 controllers
+* PurgeAffectedDevices                  *(default: true)*
+  * Determines whether or not the program should purge the affected devices list upon exit
+  * Should prevent any more issues of the controller being unusable after the program
+* NonOriginalController                 *(default: false)*
+  * When "true", click the "Calibrate" button once to calibrate the gyroscope on your connect pro controller
 # Problems
 __Make sure you installed the drivers!!__